hbctraining/variant_analysis/lessons/03_file_formats.md

 ### SAM

+SAM files are files that hold alignment information.
+There are two main parts of components to a SAM file are:

+1) Header section
+2) Alignment section

+#### Header section

+The header section of a SAM file has several parts.

+##### Metadata `@HD`

+This is the first line of the SAM file and begins with `@HD`.
+It is optional, but it will usually have information about format version of the SAM file and the way the alignments are organized (the sort order).
+We will discuss sort order more when we discuss [processing alignment files](06_alignment_file_processing.md#sorting-and-removing-duplicates).

+##### Sequence `@SQ`

+This section of the header enumerates the sequence names (`SN`) included in the reference used for the alignment and their lengths (`LN`).
+One nice use of these fields, is if you ever have to evaluate the reference sequence used in an alignment, you can see which sequences were included in the alignment.
+This is particularly relevant if you make a custom reference.

+##### Read Group `@RG`

+This section of the header provides the read group metadata.
+This can include information on the sample, platform used for sequencing, platform unit, etc. We will discuss read groups more when we discuss [read alignment](05_sequence_alignment_theory.md#short-read-alignment) and briefly when during [alignment processing](06_alignment_file_processing.md#pipeline-for-processing-alignment-file-with-picard) in case you need to add or alter a read group.

+##### Program `@PG`

+This section will give you a history of the program names (`PN`) used to make the SAM file, the commands used (`CL`) and the version number (`VN`) of the program used.
+This can be helpful when trying to recreate an alignment file if the alignment command isn't availible to you.

+##### Comments `@CO`

+This section is rarely used and just contains comments regarding the alignment file.
+We will not be adding comments to our alignments, but once the SAM file has been converted to its binary equivalent (BAM), you can use `Picard` (a tool developed by the Broad Institute that we will use extensively in this workshop) to add comments using the [`AddCommentsToBam`](https://broadinstitute.github.io/picard/command-line-overview.html#AddCommentsToBam) package.

+#### Alignment Section

-SAM files are tab-delimited files that store alignment data for reads that have attempted to be aligned (sometimes also referred to as mapped) to a reference sequence, such as a reference genome or transcriptome.
+The alignment section of a SAM file stores alignment data for reads that have attempted to be aligned (sometimes also referred to as mapped) to a reference sequence, such as a reference genome or transcriptome.
 They also store information on reads that were unable to be aligned to the reference sequence.
-The format has 11 mandatory fields with additional optional fields.
+The section has 11 mandatory fields (columns) with additional optional fields.
 The fields are:

 |  Field Name  | Description |
 |--------------|-------------|